-Alkira, Salvation Army Home for Boys, in Indooroopilly was previously known as the Cooinda Salvation Army Boys' Home.
+Alkira, Salvation Army Home for Boys, in Indooroopilly (now called Chapel Hill) was previously known as the Cooinda Salvation Army Boys' Home.
 The name was changed to Alkira, Salvation Army Home for Boys in 1969.
 The home closed in 1983 when funding ceased.

 According to the report of the Commission of Inquiry into Abuse of Children in Queensland Institutions (1999), the structure at Alkira was approximately 24 children being looked after by houseparents, usually a married couple.
 'The male houseparent generally held outside employment, so the wife might find herself responsible for managing 24 boys on their return from school.'